 Don’t… Expect Golf Course Green

-Be prepared to face the fact that the average garden lawn rarely looks as plush and green as the lawns on high end golf courses.
+Be prepared to face the fact that the average garden lawn rarely looks as plush and green as the lawns on high-end golf courses.
 Professionally maintained lawns are likely to have hi-tech watering systems full of chemicals and soil monitoring systems that just aren’t feasible for the average lawn.
 But stick to the above tips and you’ll notice the difference in the quality of your lawn.
-Besides the occasional daisy or patch of clover gives your lawn character, which would be a shame to lose.
+Besides, the occasional daisy or patch of clover gives your lawn character!

-Already happy with your grass, but want to get stuck into some gardening this weekend?
-We have a whole section of this blog dedicated to gardening tips; have a browse to find out how you could improve your garden.
+Got other problem areas in your garden?
+We have a whole section of this blog dedicated to gardening tips.
+Take a look to find out how you could improve your outdoor space.